pb111/Machine-Learning-with-Python/README.md

    #### o Supervised Learning - Simple Linear Regression Project

-          A Simple Linear Regression model to model the linear relationship between Sales and Advertising dataset for a dietary weight
+          A Simple Linear Regression Project to model the linear relationship between Sales and Advertising dataset for a dietary weight control product.
-          control product.